arimorcos/arimorcos.github.io/content/blogPosts/Intro to Markdown.md

 title: Welcome to MarkdownPad2
 date: 2013-10-04
-tags: c , d, all
+tags: c , d, all, markdown

 ## Welcome to MarkdownPad 2 ##